 The ARCF GRR FEIS/FEIR Section 3.11 (pages 240 through 245) analyzed the impacts on air quality in the Project Area.
-Emission sources would include the operation of off-road construction equipment, on-road vehicles traveling to and from the site during construction phasing, haul truck trips, and fugitive dust associated with earth movement and soil-disturbance activities.
+Emission sources would include the operation of offroad construction equipment, on-road vehicles traveling to and from the site during construction phasing, haul truck trips, and fugitive dust associated with earth movement and soil-disturbance activities.
 The Proposed Action would generate emissions from all of these construction activities.

-As discussed above in the Methodology section, construction emissions were evaluated with the assumption that haul trucks would have a 32-cy capacity.
-Total maximum daily emissions for 2021, 2022, and 2023 were estimated for ROG, NO_X, CO, PM10, and PM{2.5} and evaluated against SMAQMD's thresholds and presented in Table 3-11.
+As discussed above in Section 3.9.2.1, Methodology, construction emissions were evaluated with the assumption that haul trucks would have a 10-cy capacity.
+Total maximum daily emissions for 2022 and 2023 were estimated for ROG, NOX, CO, PM10, and PM2.5 and evaluated against SMAQMD's thresholds and presented in Table 3-12A and Table 3-12B for daily and annual emissions.

-As shown in Table 3-11, construction-related emissions under the Proposed Action, which includes reductions associated with project commitments of higher tiered engines, would exceed SMAQMD's mass daily emission threshold for NO_X, PM10, and PM{2.5} in 2022 and would exceed the mass daily emission threshold for PM10 and PM{2.5} in 2021 and 2023.
-USACE would be required to pay an off-site mitigation fee for NO_X emissions to reduce the impact to a less-than-significant level.
+As shown in Table 3-12A, construction-related emissions under the Proposed Action, which includes reductions associated with project commitments of higher tiered engines, would exceed SMAQMD's mass daily emission threshold for NOX, PM10, and PM2.5 in 2023 and would exceed the mass daily emission threshold for PM10 and PM2.5 in 2022 and 2023.
+USACE would be required to pay an off-site mitigation fee for NOX emissions to reduce the impact to a less-than-significant level.
+As shown in Table 3-12B, construction-related emissions from the Proposed Action would not exceed SMAQMD's annual emissions de minimus levels.